Harrish-Raja/Guvi-Hackathon-AI-Finance-Assistant/README.md

 ## 📋 Project Overview

-The GenAI Investment Advisor is a full-stack web application that democratizes investment advice for Indian retail investors.
+The InvestAI is a full-stack web application that democratizes investment advice for Indian retail investors.
 It combines sophisticated risk assessment algorithms, personalized recommendation engines, and educational content to guide users through their investment journey.

 ### Key Features
 - 🎯 **Intelligent Risk Assessment** - Dynamic scoring algorithm with weighted factors